 This administrative unit includes two island archipelagos – Tuamotu and Gambier Islands.
 Tuamotu islands are low lying atolls, Gambier islands are volcanic and mountainous.

 Both island groups are rich with archaeological heritage – Gambier islands have higher diversity of such monuments thanks to their geology and larger area of islands.
-Some Tuamotu islands though have better preserved, exotic nature – tropical forests and interesting lagoons while Gambier islands in the past have been deforested.
+Some Tuamotu islands though have better preserved, exotic nature – tropical forest and interesting lagoons while Gambier islands in the past have been deforested.